United States Australian Football League

 The United States Australian Football League (USAFL) is the governing body for Australian rules football in the United States.
 It was conceived in 1996 and organized in 1997.
 It is based in Sun Prairie, Wisconsin.

 As of 2011, there were over 1,000 registered USAFL players.
-There are 50 member clubs, of which 48 have men's teams (all except North Star Blue Ox and the Centennial Tigers) and 27 have women's teams.
+There are 46 member clubs, of which 45 have men's teams (all except North Star Blue Ox) and 25 have women's teams.

 Most of the football clubs in the United States have a traditional 18-a-side team for representative purposes and multiple 9-a-side teams running in a local league.

 Each year the USAFL holds a National club championship, a tournament open to all clubs across the nation, the largest of its type in the world for the sport.
 In addition to the Nationals, the USAFL holds major regional tournaments including the Central, East and West regional tournaments.

 The USAFL selects the national men's (USA Revolution) and women's (USA Freedom) teams for competitions such as the Australian Football International Cup and the 49th Parallel Cup.